 G. Any arrow deflected by contact with another arrow already in the target and still proceeding toward the target will be scored as the greater of: (1) where it lies in the target; or (2) a maximum of five (5) points if it is not in the target.

-H. Arrows in the corresponding area of the target will be scored with point values of 5, 8, 10, or 12.
+H. Arrows in the corresponding area of the target will be scored with point values of 5, 8, 10, or 12 as shown in the diagram below.

 I. Each target has two (2) 12-rings.
 At each target the lower 12-ring will be in play initially for all shooters.
 At each individual target a shooter may elect to have the upper 12-ring scored by announcing their intention to shoot for it.
 Upon announcing their election to shoot the upper 12-ring the scorekeepers will acknowledge and note this election, and the lower 12-ring will no longer be in play to be scored for that shooter on that individual target only.